Roman Catholic Archdiocese of Mohilev: History

-It was erected as Diocese of Mohilev in 1772 by the Russian empress Catherine the Great, in a unilateral action independent of Rome.
-Its territory was split off from the Dioceses of Inflanty and Smolensk.
-Its initial see was the imperial capital city Saint Petersburg.
+Archeparchy of Polotsk-Vitebsk), but also a substantial number of Roman Catholics — became part of Russia.
+Previously, only small groups of Catholics, primarily immigrants in large cities, resided in Russia.
+These Catholics were legally subject to the Justitz-Kollegium (Юстиц-коллегия) for Livonian, Estonian, and Finnish Affairs.

-In 1782 Catherine elevated the diocese to non-Metropolitan Archdiocese of Mohilev, and in 1783 these actions were recognised by Pope Pius VI in the bull Onerosa pastoralis officii.
+The Archdiocese was erected as the Diocese of White Ruthenia on 14 December 1772 by the Russian empress Catherine the Great, in a unilateral action independent of Rome.
+Its territory was split off from the Dioceses of Vilnius (45 parishes including Mohilev), Inflanty and Smolensk, part of the Gniezno Metroplis.

-On 9 August 1798, it lost territory to establish the Diocese of Minsk (in Belarus); the same year it was raised to Metropolitan Archdiocese of Mohilev.
-The archdiocese remained the Latin Metropolitan see for Russia throughout imperial times and the Soviet period, although for much of the latter period it was the subject of repression and had no incumbent archbishop.
+On 17 January 1782, Catherine elevated the diocese to Archdiocese of Mohilev (then without suffragan sees), and in 1783 these actions were recognised by Pope Pius VI in the bull Onerosa pastoralis officii.
+The ecclesiastical province of the archdiocese included areas seized in the second and third partitions of Poland, resulting in the archdiocese encompassing approximately 693 parishes with 1,280 churches.
+In 1798, the territorial division of the archdiocese was stabilized, comprising five suffragan dioceses: Vilnius, Samogitia, Lutsk-Zhytomyr, Kamianets, and the new diocese of Minsk.
+As a result of the Treaty of Tilsit in 1807, the Białystok district was incorporated into the Diocese of Vilnius.

-In 1818 it gained territory from the suppressed Diocese of Smolensk.
+The first seat for the Archbishop of Mohilev in St Petersburg was built in 1783 near the Church of Saint Stanislaw but in 1849 a new residence in the imperial capital city was built in a new site and later, between 1870 and 1873, the new Cathedral of the Assumption of the Blessed Virgin Mary was erected near it.

-It repeatedly lost territory, to establish successively the Cherson on 3 July 1848, the Apostolic Exarchate of Russia in 1917, the Diocese of Riga on 22 September 1918, the Apostolic Vicariate of Finland on 8 June 1920 and the Apostolic Vicariate of Siberia on 1 December 1921.
+It repeatedly lost territory, to establish successively the Diocese of Cherson (or Tiraspol) on 3 July 1848, the Apostolic Exarchate of Russia in 1917, the Diocese of Riga on 22 September 1918, the Apostolic Vicariate of Finland on 8 June 1920 and the "Apostolic Vicariate of Siberia" on 1 December 1921 (after 1923 Diocese of Vladivostok).

-It was suppressed on 13 April 1991.
-Mogilev is a city in present-day Belarus, and with the demise of the Soviet Union the Archdiocese's territory and title were merged into its former daughter-suffragan of Minsk (which had often been governed ad interim by its Metropolitan, as Apostolic administrator), in the newly independent country's capital, to create the Roman Catholic Archdiocese of Minsk-Mohilev.
+Mogilev is a city in present-day Belarus, and with the demise of the Soviet Union the Archdiocese's territory and title were merged into its former suffragan of Minsk (which had often been governed ad interim by its Metropolitan, as Apostolic administrator), in the newly independent country's capital, to create the Archdiocese of Minsk-Mohilev on 13 April 1991.
 The territorial boundaries of the new archdiocese were redrawn to include only territory within Belarus.
-Territories of the former archdiocese falling within present-day Russia were reassigned, first to the Apostolic Administration of European Russia, and subsequently to what are now the Archdiocese of Mother of God at Moscow in the north and the Diocese of Saint Clement at Saratov in the south.
+Territories of the archdiocese falling within present-day Russia were reassigned, first to the Apostolic Administration of European Russia, and subsequently to what are now the Archdiocese of Mother of God at Moscow in the north and the Diocese of Saint Clement at Saratov in the south.